Overview

 - Organization admins can create and manage monitors for any repository

-- Users with write access can create monitors for repositories they have access to
+- Users with write access can create monitors for repositories they can access

-- All organization members can view monitors for repositories they have access to
+- All organization members can view monitors for repositories they can access

 Pricing

-There is no additional cost for using monitors.
-If you enable VM retention, the billing depends on the retention type:- Job-level retention keeps the VM alive after the GitHub Actions job completes.
-Since the VM runs beyond the job’s lifecycle, retention time is billed separately at the same rate as runner minutes.
+Monitors are free.
+VM retention billing depends on the type:- Job-level retention keeps the VM alive after the job completes.
+Since the VM outlives the job, retention time is billed at the same rate as runner minutes.

-- Step-level retention pauses the job at the matched step while the GitHub Actions job is still running.
+- Step-level retention pauses the job at the matched step while the job is still running.
 Retention time is billed as part of the job’s normal runner minutes.

 FAQ